 We also have some private Slack channels specifically for affinity groups — that is, groups formed around shared gender, race, or other identities.

-/list-groups to see these affinity groups, and then follow the directions to join as appropriate.
+/list-groups in any Slack channel (including a direct message to yourself) to see these affinity groups, and then follow the directions to join as appropriate.
 You can also learn more in this guide.